goshan/easy_login/README.md

 And then abosultely use all methods above in controller and view

-Also you can declare a redirect schema for differenct user accessing differect controller and action
+Also you can declare a redirect schema for differenct user accessing differect controller and action by editing config file `config/http_permissions.yml`

-Add a config file to `config/http_permissions.yml` as following
+The following is a default code of `config/http_permissions.yml`

 ```yaml
 default: